 It’s important to take care in shopping for a heat press, because while they are straightforward machines, models with uneven heat or inaccurate temperatures can end up ruining projects, wasting money and causing endless aggravation.

 First off, what size do you think you need?
 Are you interested in pressing designs for baby clothes?
 Won’t those little ones grow up quick though?
 A good rule is to get a little bigger than you think you need.
-Once you get started, your projects are bound to get more ambitious, and you’ll be glad to have a bigger work surface.
+Once you get started, your projects are bound to get more ambitious.
+You’ll be glad to have a bigger work surface.

 Common sizes of “medium” heat presses are 12 x 15”, 15 x 15” and 16 x 20”.
 Presses in this category will be up to the challenge of most home craft projects and small business needs.